 Assist with the MRT top-up program and emergency shelter, as needed

 This program is designed for medical, dental, pharmacy, and other health professions students to learn from and contribute to our clinic.
-We accept applicants on a rolling basis and require a minimum commitment of 4 weeks and maximum of 8 weeks.
+We accept applicants on a rolling basis and require a minimum continuous commitment of 6 weeks and maximum of 8 weeks.
 Longer internship periods of up to 12 weeks are reviewed on a case-by-case basis.

-Clinic Interns have the opportunity to serve with one of the few clinics in Singapore focused on migrant workers.
+Interns have the opportunity to serve with one of the few clinics in Singapore focused on migrant workers.
 Duties involve all aspects of the clinic: